DavidWarrenKatz/programmedAging/Evidence_For_Programmed_Aging.md

 4. **Statistical Artifact Predictions:** With a sufficiently large population, the statistical artifacts responsible for the appearance of population-level stages of aging could diminish or even disappear entirely.
 Even if the stages persist, the likelihoods of disease and the timing of transitions may shift due to the change in variability in the larger datasets.
 A key prediction of this theory is that, given enough people, at least one individual could potentially live to 200 years or beyond, since statistical extremes become more likely in larger populations.

-## The Final Stage of the Aging Program is Sudden-Death
+## There is sudden death program in humans, just like octopuses and plants.
+The likelihood of this program activating drastically increases in the **oldest-old** stage.

 The lack of long-lived mutants is also a common criticism of the programmed theory of aging.
 Afterall, if aging is truly programmed, we might expect to see humans with mutations in their biological clocks, allowing them to live dramatically longer—perhaps even more than 200 years.
 The reason there are no long-lived mutants is that the aging program is highly robust to spontaneous mutations.
 The aging program has developed ways to deal with the spontaneous mutations that arise in nature, just as the developmental program has developed ways to deal with the insult of the embryo being divided into two.
 To truly reverse aging, a more targeted and coordinated insult to the body is needed.
 Evolution, while robust, is not invincible.
 There are specific challenges to the genome and the body that evolution cannot handle.
 A coordinated and targeted insult to the body’s biological clocks is the most promising aging intervention.
 We need interventions that break things down and target the clock, not interventions that clear damage.